divvun/DivvunPublicTenders/SupportWork.md

 * solid macOS programming experience
 * solid Windows programming experience
 * must have prior experience with building keyboards and keyboard apps

-**solid** = reference to at least five independent projects involving the language or platform in question.

-## Selection criteria

-* experience with similar work — XX%
-* price in NOK/hour — XX%